2008 Serbian local elections in Kosovo: Pre-election local authorities recognized by Serbia

+After being dismissed as coordinator for Štimlje, Nikola Živković served as coordinator for Lipljan.
+The main Serbian representative from this municipality had previously been Borivoje Vignjević, who was deputy mayor in a multi-ethnic government.

 Dispute over elections

 UNMIK considers the holding of local elections in Serbia without its agreement as invalid and as a breach of UNSCR 1244.
 It has, however, proposed to hold local elections in the mostly Serb-populated municipalities of Leposavić, Zubin Potok, Štrpce, Zvečan and Novo Brdo, where the 2007 local elections were declared invalid due to the Serb voters' boycott; however, UNMIK insisted that it would have to organise the elections there, not Serbia, and that the date would likely not be 11 May 2008.
 UNMIK has no problem with the participation of Kosovo Serbs in the parliamentary election.

 However, on 14 April 2008 the Election Commission announced it would hold local elections in Serb areas of Kosovo; internally displaced persons, whether living in Kosovo or not, will be able to vote as if they were living in the municipality from which they were displaced.
 Minister for Kosovo Slobodan Samardžić subsequently called on Joachim Rücker to sanction the elections.
 UNMIK spokesman Alexander Ivanko reiterated that UNMIK would view all elections held without its approval as illegal and in breach of UNSCR 1244.

-On April 18, 2008 Joachim Ruecker, the Chief of UNMIK, said the elections would cross a “red line” if organized by Serbia.
+On April 18, 2008 Joachim Ruecker, the Chief of UNMIK, said the elections would cross a "red line" if organized by Serbia.

 The International Steering Group for Kosovo has expressed its support for the UNMIK position saying it opposes the "institutional separation by ethnic lines" in Kosovo.

 Kosovo's Assembly adopted a statement condemning Serbia's plans to hold local elections in Kosovo and showing support for the position taken by UNMIK and President Fatmir Sejdiu.
 However, Kosovo police authorities have said they would not interrupt voting to prevent local elections.
 UNMIK declared the local Serb elections held in Kosovo in May 2008 null and void.